 Photo by Paula Bronstein/Getty Images

-Over the past month as the U.S. completed its withdrawal from Afghanistan, many Afghans in danger were evacuated.
-In the coming weeks, tens of thousands of Afghans will arrive in the United States.
+Following the fall of Kabul and the evacuation of Afghan friends and allies, an estimated 75,000 Afghans are arriving in the United States to rebuild their lives.
 They are fleeing retribution or persecution from the Taliban and have one goal: to live in safety.
 It is in our power to help them meet it.

-CWS Durham is preparing to welcome potentially hundreds of these newcomers to the Triangle and surrounding communities.
-As Afghans arrive, these families will need support with housing, legal assistance, case management, mental health support, medical care, employment and school enrollment.
-We cannot do this alone.
-These Afghans seeking safety will need funds, life-saving services, volunteers and community support.
+CWS Durham has already begun welcoming dozens of families to the Triangle area and surrounding communities.
+Over the coming months, we expect to welcome hundreds more across North Carolina.
+These families need support with housing, legal assistance, case management, mental health support, medical care, employment and school enrollment.
+We cannot do this work alone.